 - pending language exam result from an exam taken in September (result to be presented by the first Sunday of November)

-- 13 September: Last day to start an internship
+- 12 September: Last day to start an internship to graduate in 2022

 CEMS MIM Graduation Ceremony

 The Graduation Ceremony takes place each year during the CEMS Annual Events (usually at the end of November) which is hosted by one of the CEMS member schools.